Mariam Thresia Chiramel

-Mariam Thresia (born Thresia Chiramel Mankidiyan; 26 April 1876 – 8 June 1926) was an Indian Syro-Malabar Catholic professed religious and the founder of the Congregation of the Holy Family.
-She was born in Puthenchira, a village of Kerala, India.
-Thresia Mankidiyan became known for receiving frequent visions and ecstasies as well as even receiving the stigmata which she kept well-guarded.
-She had been involved in apostolic work her entire life and pushed for strict adherence to the rule of her order amongst her fellow religious.
+Mariam Thresia (born Thresia Chiramel Mankidiyan; 26 April 1876 – 8 June 1926) was an Indian Syro-Malabar Catholic religious sister and the founder of the Congregation of the Holy Family.
+She was born in Puthenchira, a village in present day Kerala, India.
+Thresia Mankidiyan is said to have received the stigmata which she kept well-guarded.
+She had been involved in apostolic work her entire life and pushed for strict adherence to the rule of the congregation amongst her fellow sisters.

-Pope John Paul II beatified the late nun on 9 April 2000.
-Pope Francis approved a second miracle attributed to her at the beginning of 2019 and she was canonized on 13 October 2019.
+Pope John Paul II beatified Mankidiyan on 9 April 2000.
+Pope Francis canonized her on 13 October 2019.